-7 Types of Trauma Therapy
+7 Types of Effective Trauma Therapy

 People who go through terrifying or life-threatening events often carry the burden of trauma inside them.
 Even if they don’t develop posttraumatic stress disorder or PTSD, they may still suffer from the effects of trauma.
 These include intrusive thoughts and images, a constant state of vigilance, avoiding places and people that remind you of the incident, and feeling negative about yourself and life in general.

 It’s not surprising that traumatized people often seek therapy to help them deal with these symptoms or eliminate them completely.
-There are many kinds of trauma therapy out there, but 7 stand out in particular.
+There are many kinds of effective trauma therapy out there, but 7 stand out in particular.
 It’s important to find the kind of trauma therapy that fits you, so read on to learn the differences.

 Internal Family Systems